TheOdinProject/curriculum/advanced_html_css/accessibility/the_web_content_accessibility_guidelines_wcag.md

 - [What is the purpose of the Web Content Accessibility Guidelines?](#wcag-purpose)
 - [What are the 4 principles of the WCAG?](#the-four-principles)

-### Additional resources

-This section contains helpful links to other content.
-It isn’t required, so consider it supplemental.